 Focus on lowering inflammation

 By lowering inflammation within the body, you are also helping balance insulin levels, which can affect hormonal imbalances and acne formation.
 One of the most effective ways to lower inflammation is to alter your diet.
 Some foods such as red meat, white bread, white potatoes, and refined sugars are naturally inflammatory and enjoyed in moderation.
-Try and incorporate healthier options such as leafy greens, salmon, healthy oils, turmeric, and fish.
+Instead, try and incorporate healthier options such as leafy greens, salmon, healthy oils, turmeric, and fish.

 Talk to your doctor about oral medications.